CalvinChan1/TicTacToe/README.md

   * Dev: `collector.sp.awesomestartup.com`
   * Staging: `collector.sp.nerfstars.com`

 If you're using the Javascript tracker, use version 2.7.0 or higher.
+For Python, use version 0.8.0 or higher.
 Self-describing events are not supported in earlier versions.

 ### Tracking events: